Floorp-Projects/Floorp/docs/setup/macos_build.rst

    ./mach package

 Copy the resulting ``.dmg`` file from ``obj-*/dist/`` to the target system, then double-click it as usual to find an ``.app`` bundle containing all dependencies.

-In newer versions of MacOS you will need to sign the package for this to work using :ref:`Signing Local macOS Builds`.
+On Apple Silicon Macs, you will need to sign the build for this to work using :ref:`Signing Local macOS Builds`.

+Once the build has been copied to the target system, open it with right-click->Open.
+The build will not launch by default because it is not notarized.
+In addition to code signing, notarization is required on macOS 10.15+ for a downloaded app to be launchable by double clicking the app in Finder.

 Now the fun starts
 ------------------